rofehcloud/rofehcloud/README.md

 3. Commit your changes and push them to your fork.
 4. Submit a pull request with a detailed description of your changes.

+## Authors

+The project was initially created by:
+- **Victor Gartvich** - original developer
+- **Andre Buryndin** - code reviews and contributions

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE.txt) file for more details.
+This project is licensed under the Mozilla Public License, version 2.0.
+See the [LICENSE.txt](LICENSE.txt) file for more details.

 Thank you for using RofehCloud!